hoangtuananh97/MetricsCollector/README.md

 # MetricsCollector

 ## Introduction
 The **MetricsCollector** project is designed to collect and store function execution metrics.
-It features asynchronous task management using Celery, a Redis backend for storing metrics in memory, and SQLite for long-term storage.
+It features asynchronous task management using Celery, and SQLite for long-term storage.
 Metrics such as execution time, call count, and error count are collected and processed either when a set limit is reached or after a fixed time interval.

 ### Key Features:
 - **Function Metrics Collection**: Automatically collects execution time, call count, and error count for decorated functions.